TITLE I - Name, registered office, purpose, duration

 The Managing Director-General and the Chairman appoint or dismiss the other members of staff.

 They determine their duties and their salary.
 Employees cannot be members of the association.

 TITLE V - Various stipulations

 The directors' board promulgates any domestic regulations it deems necessary.

 The financial year runs from September 1st till August 31st.

 The general assembly will be convened to discuss the proposals regarding dissolution presented by the board of directors or by at least 1/5 of all members.
 The assembly will be convened and the proposal will be entered on the agenda according to what is stipulated in article 21 of these statutes.

-In case of dissolution and settlement, the extraordinary general assembly will decide on the destination of the funds of the non-profit-making organization.
-Those funds must be assigned to a non-profit-making organization whose goals are, for as much as possible, the same as the ones of the association.
+In case of dissolution and settlement, the extraordinary general assembly will decide on the destination of the funds of the non-profit-making organisation.
+Those funds must be assigned to a non-profit-making organisation whose goals are, for as much as possible, the same as the ones of the association.